hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 Like in the two subdomains above, the two services `service1` and `service2` both resolve to the address of `node1`.
 But the DNS servers use different
-configurations: on one server, the domain names resolve to the node `10.20.1.1` and on the other to `10.20.2.1`.
-This way, nodes can use these domain names to access the services in their respective subdomain without having to know in which subdomain they are.
+configurations: on the server in Site 1, the domain names resolve to Node 1 in Site 1 (IP `10.20.1.1`) and on the server in Site 2 to Node 1 in Site 2 (IP `10.20.2.1`).
+This way, nodes can use these domain names to access the services in their respective site without having to know in which site they are.

 ## Ansible